Researched by Marco D’Aversa

 What is the photo that struck you the most of a great historical photographer ?

-What is your favourite technique?
+What is your favorite technique?

 Why do street photography?